WilkoV/Fusion360_ExportIt/README.md

 0.2.0 | 15.07.2020 | Main enhancement is the addition of STEP exports.
 Additionally basic configuration validation is added.
 0.3.0 | 21.07.2020 | Main enhancement is the addition of F3D exports.
 Additionally a progress dialog is shown on larger exports and a summary message is shown at the end of an export.
 0.4.0 | 22.07.2020 | UI cleaned up by adding _Export_, _Location_ and _Misc_ tabs.
 Filename filter added to remove spaces from filenames.
 Export filter added that prevents linked components to be exported.
 0.5.0 | 04.08.2020 | A checkbox is added that allows to reset the base directory / export directory after closing the _Default Configuration_ command with the _OK_ button or by starting an export in the _Export Design_ command.
 The new workflow closes the issue #1 and the new checkbox closes the enhancement #8.
 In addition, the concept of the export directory is no longer based only on the idea of ​​a standard / base directory.
 It can now be better adapted to different workflows by enabling the configuration of a base directory or the configuration of the export directory when exporting a new design for the first time, or by having to configure the export directory every time an export is triggered.
-The new options close the extension #7.
+The new options close the enhancement #7.
-TODO 0.6.0 | XX.08.2020 | XXXX.
-Additionally some inconsistencies in the naming of structures are fixed.
+0.6.0 | 15.08.2020 | Some artists use top-level components to group bodies or sub-components by color or material.
+These groups are then also used for the final STL export.
+The new STL option _One File Top Level Occurrence_ complies with these exports.
+This community inspired feature closes enhancement #10.

 ## Known Issus